Solar Rebate Program

-The new Massachusetts Municipal Light Plant Solar Program allows residential customers of municipal light plants, such as SELCO, to apply for a rebate for the purchase, installation, and usage of PV solar panels on their homes.
-The program includes a solar rebate of $1.20 per watt, capped at 50% of the total installed costs.
-Eligible solar installations must be 10 kW or less, with less than 20% shading, and face between 90° (East) and 270° (West).
+The Massachusetts Municipal Light Plant Solar Program allows residential customers of municipal light plants, such as SELCO, to apply for a rebate for the purchase, installation, and usage of PV solar panels on their homes.
+The program includes a rebate of $1.20 per watt up to 10kW of installed capacity and 50% of the installed cost (maximum rebate of $12,000).
+Eligible solar installations must be 25 kW or less, have less than 20% shading, and face between 90° (East) and 270° (West).
 An additional meter fee applies.
 Other restrictions may apply.
 Funding is available on a first-come first-serve basis.

 Interested customers must obtain pre-approval from SELCO, then submit an application with the Massachusetts Municipal Wholesale Electric Company (MMWEC), SELCO's joint action agency.
 Applications may be submitted through December 30, 2020.
 See below for the application process.
 If you have questions regarding funding availability, please contact MuniSolar@mmwec.org.